-What you must pay when Services that are covered for you you get these services Emergency care Emergency care refers to services that are: You pay a \$100 copayment per emergency room visit.
-Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical If you are admitted to the condition. hospital within 1 calendar day after an emergency A medical emergency is when you, or any other prudent department visit, the cost layperson with an average knowledge of health and medicine, sharing is waived. believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, If you receive emergency or loss of function of a limb.
-The medical symptoms may be an care at an out-of-network illness, injury, severe pain, or a medical condition that is quickly hospital and need getting worse. inpatient care after your Cost sharing for necessary emergency services furnished out-ofemergency condition is network is the same as for such services furnished in-network. stabilized, you must have your inpatient care at the Emergency care is only covered within the United States. out-of-network hospital authorized by the plan and your cost is the cost sharing you would pay at a network hospital.
-Hearing services Diagnostic hearing and balance evaluations performed by your You pay \$0 of the provider to determine if you need medical treatment are approved amount of the covered as outpatient care when furnished by a physician, diagnostic hearing and audiologist, or other qualified provider. balance evaluations performed by an in-Supplemental Benefits: network provider.
-Routine hearing exams There is no cost to you for Hearing-aid fitting and evaluation the extra benefits (such as
+Services that are covered for you What you must pay when you get these services Emergency care Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and You pay a \$90 copayment per visit for emergency care.
+Needed to evaluate or stabilize an emergency medical condition.
+A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
+The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
+Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network.
+For Emergency care outside of the United States, you pay a \$95 copayment with a maximum benefit amount of \$50,000.
+If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost sharing you would pay at a network hospital.
+Health and wellness education program Members receive a year round membership to participating There is no coinsurance,